The Cradle Will Rock: Synopsis

 The story is set in Steeltown, U.S.A., on the evening of a union drive.

 Moll, a young prostitute, is arrested when she refuses a proposition from a corrupt policeman.
 She is soon joined at night court by members of the Liberty Committee, an anti-union group mistakenly charged with pro-union activities.
 While the committee members call out to be freed by their patron, industrialist Mr. Mister, a derelict named Harry Druggist befriends Moll and explains that he lost his business because of Mr. Mister.

 Harry relates how Mr. Mister came to dominate Steeltown: Years earlier, during World War I, Mr. Mister's wife pays the town priest, Reverend Salvation, to preach sermons supporting her husband's interests.
 Editor Daily, the head of the local newspaper, begins running articles attacking the steelworkers union and its leader, Larry Foreman, while also hiring the inept Junior Mister as a foreign correspondent.
 Gus Polack, a newly elected member of the union, is murdered in a car bombing that also kills his wife and unborn child, as well as Harry's son Stevie.
 Harry is pressured to keep quiet.
 He subsequently loses his business permit and falls into alcoholic despair.

 Eventually, all of Steeltown's prominent citizens join the Liberty Committee, including Salvation, Daily, the painter Dauber, and the violinist Yasha.
 With their support, Mr. Mister's rule over the town seems unshakeable.

 Later that night, Larry is arrested and beaten for distributing leaflets.
 He urges the others to join him and rise against Mr. Mister, saying that, in time, "the cradle will rock".

 A flashback shows Mr. Mister persuading President Prexy of Steeltown University to threaten students with expulsion if they do not join the army.
 Dr. Specialist, the chairman of the Liberty Committee, is told to cover up the death of a steelworker by writing it off as a drunken accident.
 He does so even when the worker's sister, Ella Hammer, confronts him with the truth.

 Later that evening, Mr. Mister arrives and bails out the committee members.
 He offers to pay off Foreman, but he refuses.
-As the committee jeers him, he defiantly declares that Mr. Mister's power over Steeltown will soon come to an end as the curtain falls.
+As the committee jeers him, Foreman defiantly declares that Mr. Mister's power over Steeltown will soon come to an end.
+The curtain falls.